Potatoes Au Gratin

-With a homemade cream sauce, and layers of parmesan and cheddar cheese, these Potatoes Au Gratin are SO rich and creamy!
+With a homemade cream sauce, and layers of parmesan and cheddar cheese, these potatoes au gratin are so rich and creamy!

 I love a good side dish.
 Especially when the holidays roll around, I am all about the tasty sides!
 I love loading my plate with all the goods – from Mashed Potatoes to Stuffing, to Sweet Potato Casserole.

 The phrase “Au Gratin” makes these potatoes sound like super fancy gourmet potatoes, doesn’t it?
-Although it sounds fancy (and tastes like a million bucks in my opinion), this recipe is actually really simple!
+Although it sounds fancy (and tastes like a million bucks in my opinion), this recipe is actually quite simple!

 “Au Gratin” is French, and it literally means “by grating”.
-So you’ll see Au Gratin recipes topped with either bread crumbs, shredded cheese, or both – and then browned.
+So you’ll see “au gratin” recipes topped with either bread crumbs, shredded cheese, or both – and then browned.

-Au gratin or scalloped potatoes: Americans typically use the term interchangeably for sliced potatoes baked in a creamy sauce.
+Au gratin or scalloped potatoes.
+Americans typically use the term interchangeably for sliced potatoes baked in a creamy sauce.
 If you want to get technical, au gratin potatoes have cheese, whereas scalloped potatoes traditionally don’t.

-How to make Au Gratin Potatoes
+How to Make Au Gratin Potatoes

 POTATOES.
 Start by slicing your potatoes thinly (use a mandolin or chef’s knife).
 Spread them in a baking dish.
 I like to do the whole process in layers so I can maximize the amount of cheesy goodness.

 CHEESE SAUCE.
 In a medium saucepan, melt the butter.
-Whisk in the flour, and cook 3-4 minutes, until golden brown.
+Whisk in the flour, and cook for 3-4 minutes, until golden brown.
 Slowly add the milk and cream, whisking constantly to prevent lumps.
 Cook an additional 5-6 minutes, or until thickened.
 Remove from heat.
 Stir in the salt, pepper, and one cup of the cheddar cheese.

 BAKE.
 Cover with foil, and bake for one hour.
 Remove foil and bake for an additional 20-30 minutes, or until golden brown, and bubbling on top.
-Let cool 15-20 minutes before serving.
+Let cool for 15-20 minutes before serving.

 Crockpot version